betterscientificsoftware/bssw.io/CuratedContent/LeadershipScientificSoftwarePortal.md

 # Leadership Scientific Software (LSSw) Portal

-Building community and understanding around the development and sustainable delivery of leadership scientific software
+The Leadership Scientific Software (LSSw) portal focusses on building community and understanding around the development and sustainable delivery of leadership scientific software.

 Resource information | Details
 :--- | :---